About the CMA

 GOALS

-The Center’s dual purpose is to improve the physical and mental health outcomes for individuals and families, and positively impact the cultures of service-based organizations.
+The Center’s dual purpose is to improve the mental and physical health outcomes for individuals and families, and positively impact the cultures of service-based organizations.

-An essential goal for the CMA is to ensure the sustainability and impact of mindful awareness practices within our partner organizations by training qualified individuals as facilitators.
+An essential goal for the CMA is to ensure the sustainability and impact of mindful awareness practices within our partner organizations by training qualified individuals to use these practices for themselves, and to teach them to colleagues and clients.

-We are always seeking new sites that wish to implement mindfulness training for their staff and clients.
-Learn more about how to join our mission.
+We are always seeking new organizations that wish to implement mindfulness training for their staff and clients.
+Click here if you are interested in connecting to learn more.